-Data Hackathons are a platform where you get a chance of intense workout with your knowledge and techniques learnt in analytics.
-It is a place where you can evaluate yourself by competing and learning from fellow data science experts.
+A hackathon is a platform where you get the chance to apply your data science and machine learnin knowledge and techniques.
+It is a place where you can evaluate yourself by competing against, and learning from, fellow data science experts.

-Here is an exclusive guide to help you prepare to participate in Data Hackathon Online on 11th July 2015.
+Here is an exclusive guide to help you prepare for participating in hackathons.
 This guide illustrates the list of important techniques which you should practice before stepping into the playing ground.

-Considering our series of online hackathons, we’ll keep building this guide into a one place exhaustive resource for data science techniques and algorithms.
-For the time being. this guide is good enough to help you prepare for upcoming data hackathon on 11th July 2015.
+We’ll keep building this guide into a one place exhaustive resource for data science techniques and algorithms.

-This is how the framework for model building works – you get data from multiple sources, which you extract and transform.
-Once transformed, you apply your knowledge of predictive modeling and business understanding to build predictive models.
+This is how the framework for model building works – you get data from multiple sources and then you perform the extraction and transformation operations.
+Once your data has been transformed, you apply your knowledge of predictive modeling and business understanding to build predictive models.

 2. Hypothesis Generation

-- In your groups, list down all possible variables, which might influence the chances of survival of a passenger
+- In your groups, list down all possible variables which might influence the independent variable (the variable to be predicted)

 - Next, look at the dataset and see which variables are available